diku-dk/futhark-website/blog/2019-12-18-design-flaws-in-futhark.rst

 Code emitted by the Futhark compiler uses 32-bit integers to track array sizes, do index calculations, and so on.
-This has some obvious practical problems (arrays cannot be larger than 2³²-1 elements), but can lead to substantially faster execution, as both CPUs GPUs have substantially lower 64-bit integer performance.
+This has some obvious practical problems (arrays cannot be larger than 2³²-1 elements), but can lead to substantially faster execution, as both CPUs and GPUs have substantially lower 64-bit integer performance.
 Some time ago, I experimentally changed the compiler to emit 64-bit index arithmetic instead, which resulted in a 50% slowdown on an NVIDIA GTX 780Ti GPU